Funded Childcare

 There are many advantages for a business when moving to Ashfield, in Nottinghamshire, whether that is great transport links by air, road, and train, close proximity to major Midlands cities and towns, or the chance to be part of the area’s manufacturing and logistics hubs.
 Ashfield has a number of premises at business parks across the region, with the opportunity to find units that suit specific infrastructure needs.

-Castlewood Business Park, Sutton in Ashfield, Nottinghamshire, NG17 1BXCastlewood Business Park offers bespoke industrial and distribution units ranging from 12,000 square feet to 210,000 square feet.
+Castlewood Business Park offers bespoke industrial and distribution units ranging from 12,000 square feet to 210,000 square feet.
 Units are available on both a leasehold and freehold basis, constructed to meet the occupier’s specific needs.
 Castlewood is at the heart of a major centre for manufacturing and logistics and close to East Midlands Airport, the A38 and M1 motorway, Sutton Parkway train station, and Midlands cities including Birmingham, Leeds, and Leicester.
 Current tenants include Co-op, Costa Coffee, Greggs, Midland Aerospace, Bombardier Transportation, and Parker Knoll.

-Sherwood Business Park, Annesley, Nottinghamshire, NG15 0DTSherwood Business Park is a 135-acre business park located just off junction 27 of the M1, with more than 70 large businesses covering sectors such as manufacturing, energy suppliers, and charities.
+Sherwood Business Park is a 135-acre business park located just off junction 27 of the M1, with more than 70 large businesses covering sectors such as manufacturing, energy suppliers, and charities.
 The site is also home to Pure Offices Nottingham with more than 40 businesses that use its co-working space and meeting rooms.
 The 4-star boutique Mour Hotel is located there with a restaurant and bar, and visitors can also enjoy the popular Lakeside Café.
 Current tenants at Sherwood Business Park include Dell, Eon, Eddie Stobart, L’Oreal, Pendragon, and Tsubaki UK.

 Pictured: Kirkby Leisure Centre swimming pool.
 Changes to tackle health inequalities and improve facilities within the community have been at the forefront of the programme.